bszyman/server-admin-106/README.md

 This repository should represent Server Admin as closely as possible to how it appeared and functioned in 10.6.

-If you want to make changes, please fork this repository.
+If you are looking to deviate, please fork this repository and make your changes there.

-If I attempt to implement actual functionality, I will also fork this repository and link to it from here.
+If I attempt to modernize and implement functionality, I will also fork this repository and link to it from here.

+In short, you can use this project as a starting point for your own project.

 ## Maintainers